 Name Age Position Eric A. Rose, M.D.
-64 Chief Executive Officer and Chairman of the Board Daniel J. Luckshire 44 Executive Vice President, Chief Financial Officer and Secretary William J. Haynes 57 Executive Vice President and General Counsel Dennis E. Hruby, Ph.D.
-63 Vice President and Chief Scientific Officer
+65 Chief Executive Officer and Chairman of the Board Daniel J. Luckshire 45 Executive Vice President, Chief Financial Officer and Secretary Dennis E. Hruby, Ph.D.
+64 Vice President and Chief Scientific Officer Robin E. Abrams 52 General Counsel and Chief Administrative Officer (effective April 12, 2016) William J. Haynes 58 Executive Vice President and General Counsel (resigned, effective January 5, 2016)

 Daniel J. Luckshire has served as Executive Vice President and Chief Financial Officer since February 2011.
-Prior to joining SIGA, Mr. Luckshire was a strategic advisor and private investor for a broad range of companies within specialized market segments.
+Prior to joining SIGA, Mr. Luckshire was a strategic advisor and private investor for companies within specialized market segments.
 Between 1998 and 2008, Mr. Luckshire was an investment banker at Merrill Lynch & Co., where he held various positions of increasing responsibility.
 Prior to his employment with Merrill Lynch, Mr. Luckshire was a member of the management team that built USI Insurance Services into a national insurance brokerage and was a CPA at Price Waterhouse LLP.
 Mr. Luckshire has a Master of Business Administration degree in Finance and Strategic Management from The Wharton School of the University of Pennsylvania and a Bachelor of Science degree from Villanova University.